 - Transfers (from other campuses via e-permit or CUNY BA program)

 - Re-admits (coming back from school after a break due to family, life, career, or medical reasons)

-With that in mind, I narrowed down the students' feedback to 5 categories (shown below) and decided on 3 categories to solve and serve as the core focus:
+With that in mind, the students sorted the feedback into 5 categories (shown below) and I decided on 3 categories to solve and serve as the core focus of the product:

 - Ease of Access - Help students with access the organizations more easily

 - Communication - Increase transparency and communication

 - Inaccurate Information, Uncentralized - Serve as a primary medium to find current and active organizations